BitcoinDesign/Guide/guide/getting-started/open-design.md

 ---

-There is enourmous space for creativity.
+There is enormous space for creativity.
 To find a starting point, take a look at the [visual-language of bitcoin]({{ '/guide/getting-started/visual-language/' | relative_url }}).